Puppychan/Ambrosia/README.md

 <!-- Table of Contents -->
 # Ambrosia App Project
-- This project is one of the top three best-design team projects in 2022 in iOS Development course in RMIT University SGS.
+> 🌟🔆 This project is one of the top best-design team projects in 2022 in iOS Development course in RMIT University SGS.
 - The course coordinator: [Tom Huynh](https://www.linkedin.com/in/tomhuynhsg/)

 # 📜 Table of Contents 📜